ykandrirody/training-devops-v2-continuous-deployment/README.md

 # DevOps Training - Jenkins & XL Deploy - Practical / Usage - using Docker compose

-# 1 - Preparation (you can offline after this step)
+# 1 - Preparation (you can be offline after this step)

 ## 1.1 - Clone the repository locally
 ```